 - Experience including three months of full-time teaching in ESL classrooms or 100 clock hours of ESL teaching.

 - Coursework including 18 semester hour credits in each of the following – linguistics, theoretical foundations of teaching ESL, bilingual student assessment, curriculum and instruction of ESL students, and cross-cultural studies in teaching LEP students.

 Middle school teachers must also complete:

 - 3 semester hours of coursework on teaching the middle grades, including reading instruction

 - 3 semester hours of coursework in educational psychology of young adolescents

 Alternative Certification Options

 The ISBE’s guide to Educator Licensure indicates that candidates must hold a bachelor’s degree from a regionally accredited university and relevant work experience to pursue alternative certification.
-There are three nontraditional routes toward licensure:
+There are two nontraditional routes toward licensure: